Publication Date: December 2023

 Contributing Analyst: Peter Lange

-With few resources, Malawi is one of the world’s least developed countries.
-There has been little investment in fixed-line telecom infrastructure, and as a result, the country’s two mobile networks Airtel Malawi and TMN provide the vast majority of connections for voice and data services.
-Both operators have invested in LTE technologies to improve the quality of data services.
-The lack of market competition, together with limited international internet bandwidth, has also resulted in some of the highest prices for telecom services in the region.
-The government in late 2020 secured an average 80% reduction in the cost of data bundles offered by the MNOs.
+This development has reinforced the dominance of the country’s two mobile network operators Airtel Malawi and TMN in the provision of voice and data services.
+Both operators have invested in LTE technologies to improve the quality of data services, though the lack of further market competition, together with limited international internet bandwidth, has meant that Malawi’s mobile subscribers pay some of the highest prices for services in the region.
+Nevertheless, the government in late 2020 managed to secure an average 80% reduction in the cost of data bundles offered by the MNOs.
 Following continuing customer complaints, the regulator in mid-2021 ensured that costs were again reduced, this time by about a third.
+In October 2023 the government urged the MNOs to reduce data costs and so facilitate the Digital Malawi program, aimed at making internet connectivity more affordable and more widely available.

 Malawi Telecommunications (MTL), Access Communications (ACL), Bharti Airtel (Zain, Celtel), Telekom Networks Malawi (TNM), G-Mobile (GAIN), Celcom, ESCOM, MalawiNet, MTL Online, Skyband, Globe Internet, Broadmax, Burco